Search Our Website

 4. Execution and Implementation:

-Assisting investors or companies in executing and implementing options hedging, including the selection of options contracts, strike prices, and expiration dates, as well as the execution of trade orders.
+Assisting investors or companies in executing and implementing the formulated hedging strategy, including the selection of options contracts, strike prices, and expiration dates, as well as the manner by which execution is done with brokers.

 5. Monitoring and Risk Management: